Business and Corporate Matters

 Real Estate/Land Use

 The Firm handles all real estate matters, including sales, leasing, title issues and insurance, and all zoning matters, including special use permits.
 On many occasions, the purchase of a business involves the acquisition of real estate, and this provides just one example of where multiple disciplines work together within the Firm.
-William J. Brotherton served as a Flower Mound, Texas planning & zoning commissioner for over five years, and is very familiar with the intricacies of land development and zoning issues.
-The Firm also is affiliated with Fidelity National Title, Inc., and can handle all land title issues for both commercial and residential properties, developed or undeveloped.
+William J. Brotherton served as a Flower Mound, Texas planning & zoning commissioner for over six years, and is very familiar with the intricacies of land development and zoning issues.
+The Firm also was affiliated with Fidelity National Title, Inc., for nine years as fee attorneys, and can handle all land title issues for both commercial and residential properties, developed or undeveloped.

 The Firm handles all estate planning matters, including the development of wills, trusts, including living trusts and all documents necessary to provide peace of mind for the family.
 When a loved one dies, it is often necessary to probate or administer the estate planning documents, and this sometimes, unfortunately, leads to litigation when family members cannot agree on matters such as distribution.
 The probate section works closely with the civil litigation group in this regard.